Invader Zim: Bloody GIR

-"Bloody GIR", which depicts an image of GIR covered in blood, was created when series creator Jhonen Vasquez illustrated GIR covered in blood and wanted to put this drawing into an episode of Invader Zim.
-Nickelodeon, however, prohibited it.
-Director Steve Ressel and illustrator Chris Graham then snuck the forbidden drawing into a single frame of the episode "Bad, Bad Rubber Piggy".
-Post-production supervisor Jason Stiff has confirmed that the image does indeed appear in that episode, and Ressel also confirmed its existence in interviews.
-The image of Bloody GIR was reportedly scattered throughout the "last fourteen episodes" of the series by Ressel and Graham.
-Bloody GIR can be seen the most clearly during the intro to the episode "Mortos der Soulstealer".
-Although the idea for Bloody GIR was confirmed by Ressel not to have surfaced until the episode "Bad, Bad Rubber Piggy", some claim to have found it in earlier episodes of the series, such as "Dark Harvest" and "Attack of the Saucer Morons".
-Additionally, some people have claimed that Bloody GIR was meant to debut in the episode "GIR Goes Crazy and Stuff", in which GIR was supposed to be covered in blood while floating with the data canister and draining humans, but this directly contradicts Ressel's statements on the matter.
+"Bloody GIR" was created when Jhonen Vasquez drew GIR covered in blood and wanted to insert a scene with said drawing into an episode of Invader Zim.
+Illustrator Chris Graham snuck the picture into a single frame of the episode "Bad, Bad Rubber Piggy", as confirmed by post-production supervisor Jason Stiff and Steve Ressel.
+"Bloody GIR" was reportedly scattered throughout the last fourteen episodes and can be seen the most clearly during the intro to the episode "Mortos der Soulstealer".

-Many people believe that Bloody GIR was the reason behind the cancellation of Invader Zim.
-However, Vasquez has revealed that Nickelodeon did not find out about the image's inclusion until after the show's cancellation.
-Vasquez also stated that when it was discovered by Nickelodeon, they were not particularly bothered by it, since kids would not notice it anyway.
+Jhonen Vasquez has stated that Nickelodeon did not find out about the image's inclusion until after the show's cancellation and that when the executives found out, they were not offended as younger viewers would not notice anyway.

-Certain images of Bloody GIR can only be seen in a frame-by-frame viewing.
-Otherwise, it will be a flash, or, in some cases, blended into the movements of the animation.
-Bloody GIR is never animated and will always appear as a still image.
-However, the opacity and size of the Bloody GIR is varied.

 Cancellation

 On January 18, 2002, Nickelodeon issued a statement announcing the show's cancellation after completing 27 episodes, instead of fulfilling the original 40 episodes order.
 On this subject, creator of the show Jhonen Vasquez said, "I could go on and on with variations of the most fantastic reasons for why the show was cancelled, but in the end, even I couldn't give you the whole and accurate truth for why the show got pulled," he wrote in a lengthy post on his website in 2010, nearly eight years after the show wrapped.
 "The most likely culprits are simply ratings and the sheer expense of the show, which was monstrously expensive at the time, especially when compared to more modern, flash-based savings fests."

 Nearly nine years later in 2019, Vasquez was interviewed by Syfy and said:

 In an interview with Syfy in 2018, Richard Horvitz, the voice of Zim, was questioned about why the show got cancelled; he responded: